diogovalentte/homarr-iframes/docs/SOURCES.md

 # Cinemark Brasil

-This source gets on display movies of specific Cinemark theaters (only in Brazil) and creates an iFrame.
+This source gets on display movies of specific Cinemark theaters (only in Brazil) and creates an iframe.
 It shows some info about the films and has links to their pages.

 - You have to specify which theaters to get movies from.
 I recommend specifying all the theaters in your city.